Funding Secure Review

 Active loans: 20 (8 appear to be in trouble or behind)

 Of my 29 currently active loans (as of August 2019), nine loans (all property) are in default and unrecovered with five active property loans that are in trouble or behind on payments.
-Default recovery on property can be a long process as it’s much more difficult to find a property buyer than a jewelry buyer.
+Default recovery on property can take years and it’s much more difficult to find a property buyer than a jewelry buyer.

 My oldest defaulted property loan has been in recovery since June 2016 and is still unresolved.